Igor Makarov (businessman): Cycling

 Makarov was a member of the USSR national cycling team, champion and prizewinner of the all-Union (USSR) and international cycling competitions.
 Makarov is also a Master of Sports of International Class.

 He actively supports and sponsors the international cycling movement.
 From 2010 to 2016, he was President of the Russian Cycling Federation (RCF) and in 2016 was elected as Honorary President of the Russian Cycling Federation.
 In March 2011, Makarov became a member of the Management Committee of the International Cycling Union, UCI.
 The UCI team Katusha was created by Makarov in 2008 to develop cycling in emerging countries.

 Recognition

 Makarov has been decorated with state awards from different countries for his significant contributions to developing economic relations and strengthening friendship and cooperation between the people.
-Among the awards are the Order of Friendship of Peoples and the Medal of Francisk Scorina (state awards of Belarus), the Friendship Medal (state award of Mongolia), the Order "Gloria Muncii" (Work Merit) (the state award of Moldova), as well as the Order of Holy Faithful Prince Daniel of Moscow and Innokenty the Sanctifier Metropolitan of Moscow and Kolomna, 3rd Class of the Russian Orthodox Church, the Order of Saint Sergius of Radonezh, 3rd Class of the Russian Orthodox Church, Honorary Reward "Аkinfy Nikitich Demidov" of the International Demidov's Foundation.

-In 2025, Makarov was awarded the Aristidis Konstantinidis Prize by the Cyprus Cycling Federation for his contribution to his country's cycling initiatives, including the ARETI Gran Prix Cyprus and INEX Charity Club Ride.
+Among the awards are the following: